maplibre/martin/README.md

 ![Martin](https://raw.githubusercontent.com/maplibre/martin/main/logo.png)

-## Prerequisites
+## Installation

-If using Martin with PostgreSQL database, you must install PostGIS with at least v3.0+, v3.1+ recommended.
+_See [installation instructions](https://maplibre.org/martin/installation.html) in the Martin book._

-## Binary Distributions
+**Prerequisites:** If using Martin with PostgreSQL database, you must install PostGIS with at least v3.0+, v3.1+ recommended.

 You can download martin from [GitHub releases page](https://github.com/maplibre/martin/releases).